 The most challenging requirement for many internationally educated nurses.
 You can meet it through any of:

-If your qualifications are assessed as comparable to NZ standards, you may be granted registration subject to a Competence Assessment Programme (CAP).
+If your qualification is assessed as comparable to NZ standards, NCNZ may grant registration subject to completing its competence assessment.

-Successfully completing the CAP leads to full registration.
+Successfully completing the assessment leads to full registration.

-Registered nurses are on New Zealand’s Green List, providing a direct pathway to residence.
-Once you have registration and a job offer, you can apply for both a work visa and residence simultaneously.
+Registered nurses are on New Zealand’s Green List, one of the highest-demand Green List occupations, providing a direct pathway to residence.
+Once you have registration and a job offer, you can apply for both an Accredited Employer Work Visa and residence simultaneously.

 Practical next step

-Begin the IELTS / OET / PTE / Cambridge English preparation in parallel with the NCNZ application — the language requirement is the most common rate-limiting step.
-Many nurses underestimate the band-specific 7.0 minimum (especially writing) and have to retake.
+Begin the IELTS / OET / PTE / Cambridge English preparation in parallel with the NCNZ application, as the language requirement is the most common rate-limiting step.
+Many nurses underestimate the per-band minimums (7.0 in reading, listening and speaking, and 6.5 in writing) and have to retake.
 Lock in the language certificate before the rest of the assessment runs.